Ulugbek444/Auction_bot/README.md

 •	Auctions automatically end after the specified duration.
 ### Note: Replace the placeholder logic in the is_admin function with your own admin privilege verification.
 Feel free to customize the bot further based on your requirements.
 For any assistance or issues, contact the bot administrator.
+## The bot was created in the 3.12 version of python
+1. You should download the (telebotAPI) and (threading) libraries, other imports are built-in libraries.